alionka/xmonad-script/README.md

 xmonad-script
 =============

-xmonad script for install and config on Debian
+xmonad script for install and config on Debian.